 As the final step in your Scrumban Kickstart, you need to settle on some initial cadences to govern your team’s process.
 You can discuss releases and delivery of completed marketing campaigns, planning, backlog refinement, and other typical ceremonies, but at the very least you need to tackle three core cadences:

-The cadence of the Standup is pretty much already decided for you: nearly all Agile teams will get the most out of this meeting if they have it every day.
-However, Scrumban teams typically benefit from using the Kanban style of Standup.
+The cadence of the stand-up meeting is pretty much already decided for you: nearly all Agile teams will get the most out of this meeting if they have it every day.
+However, Scrumban teams typically benefit from using the Kanban style of stand-up.
 This format foregoes individual updates on what team members did yesterday, what they plan to do today, and any blocks impeding their progress.

 A new Scrumban team will benefit from regular Retrospective meetings, so they should be held at least every two weeks.
 Scrumban teams aren’t beholden to Sprints, however, so you can also hold impromptu Retrospectives if there are moments of learning that you want to apply in advance of your next scheduled meeting.